danielvachalek/Notebooks/README.md

 # Notebooks

-These are various class or side projects that I'm working on
+These are various class or side projects that I've backed up here as code examples